Nimbus29/TDS-Project_2/Goodnotes/README.md

 ### Dataset Story
 Here is the summary of the dataset:

 The dataset provides a comprehensive overview of 10,000 books, primarily from Goodreads, encompassing various attributes that outline their popularity and reception.
-Here�s a storytelling summary based on the key points:
+Here's a storytelling summary based on the key points:

 ### Key Highlights: